 The Annual Shareholders' Meeting is the body which formulates and expresses the interests of the shareholders of United Internet AG.
 At the ordinary Annual Shareholders' Meeting, the annual financial statements of the parent company and consolidated financial statements are presented to the shareholders.
 The shareholders decide on the appropriation of the balance sheet profit and vote on resolutions concerning other statutory topics, such as releasing the Management Board members from their responsibility for the past fiscal year and appointing external auditors.
 Each share entitles the owner to one vote.
-All shareholders' Meeting are entitled to attend.
+All shareholders who register in time and are listed in the Share Register on the day of the Annual Shareholders' Meeting are entitled to attend.
 Shareholders may also exercise their rights at the Annual Shareholders' Meeting by means of a proxy vote.
 The company provides a proxy who votes according to the shareholder's instructions, providing he receives the required order.